Skip to content

 Verify TypeScript version.
 Enum behavior has changed across TypeScript versions.
 TypeScript 5.0 introduced changes to enum assignability.
 Run npx tsc --version and check the release notes for your version.

-For related TypeScript issues, see Fix: TypeScript isolatedModules Error and Fix: TypeScript Property Does Not Exist on Type.
+For related TypeScript issues, see Fix: TypeScript isolatedModules Error, Fix: TypeScript Property Does Not Exist on Type, Fix: TypeScript Cannot Find Module, and Fix: TypeScript Strict Null Checks Error.

 F